 With minimal experience and knowledge beyond playing to a right-wing echo chamber, and with no intention of working together, this group will probably fall into chaos.
 It’s very hard to orchestrate big societal changes anyway, but doing so amid chaos and infighting is near impossible.

 Even if all the above were not true — even if the opposite were true — Republicans would still fail in their goals because the ideas they have sold to the electorate are in conflict.
-You can’t have massive unfunded tax cuts, increase defense spending, impose tariffs, build a massive deportation program and protect social Security and Medicare without driving up deficits, inflation and interest rates.
+You can’t have massive unfunded tax cuts, increase defense spending, impose tariffs, build a massive deportation program and protect Social Security and Medicare without driving up deficits, inflation and interest rates.
 Either something will have to come off the table or inflation will come back with a vengeance.
 Both are politically toxic.
 For a sign of this, just look across the pond.
 This is what happened to Boris Johnson and the Conservatives in the United Kingdom.

 And here’s perhaps the best part: There is no Trump second act without Trump.
 The phenomenon surrounding him is a cult of personality — a type of cult that does not simply transfer to another individual.
-There’s no reason to believe that Vice President-elect JD Vance or anyone else will inspire as many devotees.
+There’s no reason to believe Vice President-elect JD Vance or anyone else will inspire as many devotees.

 Yes, there will be damage.
 But Trump’s track record should help Democrats dial down their fear.
 If he actually achieved the things he says he will, it would be a first.